-- 1.4.
-Outline of the proof of Theorem A. The proof of Theorem A can be divided in four parts.
-The crucial step of this paper is step (2) below, which allows us to integrate the work of [AM1] and [ALM]. - (1) Following [L3] and the Appendix of [AM1], we describe a complex analogous of the Phase-Parameter relation for certain families of complex return type maps, which model complex extensions of the return maps $R_n: I_n \to I_n$ to the principal nest of a unimodal map f.
-This study is restricted to the class of so called full families. - (2) We show that through any given analytic unimodal map f (assumed finitely renormalizable with a recurrent critical point), there exists an analytic family \tilde{f}{λ} (constructed explicitly) which gives rise (after a generalized renormalization procedure) to a full family of complex return type maps.
-Using step (1), we conclude that the Phase-Parameter relation is valid at f for this special family \tilde{f}{λ} .
-By construction, this family is tangent to a certain special infinitesimal perturbation considered in [ALM], where this perturbation had been shown to be transverse to the topological class of f (which is a codimension-one analytic submanifold). - (3) We show that if the Phase-Parameter relation is valid for one transverse family at f, then it is valid for all transverse families at f.
-This step is heavily based on the results of [ALM]: in order to compare the parameter space of both families, one uses the local holonomy of the lamination associated to the partition of spaces of unimodal maps in topological classes. - (4) Using a simple generalization of [ALM] we conclude that a non-trivial family of unimodal maps is transverse to the topological class of almost every non-regular parameter, and that typical parameters are finitely renormalizable with a recurrent critical point.
-This concludes the proof of Theorem A. - 1.5.
+(2) We show that through any given analytic unimodal map f which is at most finitely renormalizable with a recurrent critical point, there exists an analytic family $\tilde{f}{\lambda}$ (constructed explicitly) which gives rise (after a generalized renormalization procedure) to a full family of complex return type maps.
+Using step (1), we conclude that the Phase-Parameter relation is valid at f for this special family $\tilde{f}{\lambda}$ .
+By construction, this family is tangent to a certain special infinitesimal perturbation considered in [ALM], where this perturbation had been shown to be transverse to the topological class of f (which is a codimension-one analytic submanifold).

+(3) We show that if the Phase-Parameter relation is valid for one transverse family at f, then it is valid for all transverse families at f.
+This step is heavily based on the results of [ALM]: in order to compare the parameter space of both families, one uses the local holonomy of the lamination associated to the partition of spaces of unimodal maps into topological classes.

+(4) Using a simple generalization of [ALM] we conclude that a non-trivial family of unimodal maps is transverse to the topological class of almost every non-regular parameter, and that typical parameters are finitely renormalizable with a recurrent critical point.
+This concludes the proof of Theorem A.

+1.5.
 Structure of the paper.
 In §2 we give some basic background on quasiconformal maps and holomorphic motions.
 In §3, we discuss the dynamics of families of complex return-type maps (this is based on [L3]) and obtain some Phase-Parameter estimates in this context (following the sketch of the Appendix of [AM1]).
 In §4 we present the results of Lyubich in [L2] and [L3] in the generality needed for our applications.
 In §5 we present the basic theory of unimodal maps, and in §5.6 we introduce the results of [ALM] on the lamination structure of topological classes of unimodal maps and state some straightforward generalizations (some details are given in Appendix A).
-In §6 we construct a special analytic family of unimodal maps which induce a full family of return type maps and in §7 we state and prove the Phase-Parameter relation for the special family.
+In §6 we construct a special analytic family of unimodal maps which induces a full family of return type maps and in §7 we state and prove the Phase-Parameter relation for the special family.
 In §8 and §9 we prove Theorems A and B, and in §10 we show the relation to the corollaries.
 In Appendix B we give a proof of Theorem F.

 Acknowledgements: Most of the results of this paper were announced in [Av2], and, together with [AM1], [AM2] and [ALM], formed the thesis of the first author.
-The first author would like to thank Welington de Melo and Mikhail Lyubich who collaborated in those works, and to Viviane Baladi and Jean-Christophe Yoccoz for useful conversations.
+The first author would like to thank Weington de Melo and Mikhail Lyubich who collaborated in those works, and to Viviane Baladi and Jean-Christophe Yoccoz for useful conversations.